AddPCB/ukmc-v2/README.md

 ### License & community status

-MCUK is a proof of concept and currently under development by a solo developer.
+UKMC is a proof of concept and currently under development by a solo developer.
 The project will be licensed under the MIT License and will adhere to best practices for Git and GitHub workflow